DHTMLX/docs-suite/docs/grid/accessibility.md

 Keyboard navigation is on by default (`keyNavigation: true`); set `keyNavigation: false` to opt out.
 Focus enters the Grid through hidden focus sentinels placed before the header and after the footer, which direct it into the correct zone.
 Within each zone a single cell is the tab stop, and the arrow keys move between cells from there.

-Shortcuts are organized into **zones** — body, header, footer — and resolved by where focus currently is.
+Shortcuts are organized into **zones** (body, header, footer) and resolved by where focus currently is.
 The full reference is in the [Keyboard navigation](grid/configuration.md#keyboard-navigation) article; the tables below summarize it.

 ### Grid body